solarseller.com alternative energy by John Drake Services, Inc. | home

 or ventilators) we can only suggest using the best and most reliable available.

-It seems obvious, but earlier this year we received a call from a man whose
+It seems obvious, but a few years ago we received a call from a man whose

 wife had a sleeping disorder and used a machine which woke her up